 2. There is less emphasis on sin

 Let's put this theory to the test.
 Perhaps modern songs mention failure, faults, flaws, wrongs, crimes, mistakes, stumbling or falling among other similar phrases.
 I therefore repeated the test using sin's synonyms.
 Having done this, there was a little more balance.
-Yet the trend remains evident.
+Yet the trend remains clear.
 Here are the results:

 3. There is more emphasis on wanting than needing God